shopsys/shopsys/docs/installation/installation-using-docker-on-production-server.md

 ```

 !!! hint

-    In this step you were using multiple Phing targets.
+    In this step you were using multiple Phing targets.<br>
     More information about what Phing targets are and how they work can be found in [Console Commands for Application Management (Phing Targets)](../introduction/console-commands-for-application-management-phing-targets.md)

 !!! note

     During the execution of `build-new target` there will be installed 3-rd party software as dependencies of Shopsys Platform by [composer](https://getcomposer.org/doc/01-basic-usage.md#installing-dependencies) and [npm](https://docs.npmjs.com/about-the-public-npm-registry) with licenses that are described in document [Open Source License Acknowledgements and Third-Party Copyrights](https://github.com/shopsys/shopsys/blob/master/open-source-license-acknowledgements-and-third-party-copyrights.md)